alexandrecvieira/obamenu/README.md

 Refactored by [alexandrecvieira](https://alexandrecvieira.github.io) to add the changes below

+Note: The alternative theme setting may be required when using modern themes like Ubuntu Yaru.
+Some modern themes do not have the traditional Gnome category icons (eg applications-accessories.png)

 ## CHANGELOG
 #### Added
 - Automatic theme setting
-- Alternative icons theme setting
+- Alternative icon theme setting
-- Automatic application icons search
+- Automatic application icon search
-- Automatic search of categories icons
+- Automatic search of categorie icon